 Image 03: In emulsion paintwork or in already damaged surfaces the paint or mortar can pull off or break off respectively.

 Image 04: Two ivy shoots are getting into the gaps of a wall-cladding (DG 02).
 The lower shoot has already loosened the cladding, which is obvious by the dark gap.
-The shoots of negatively phototropic plants can also grow into shutter boxes, vent holes and similar building elements, where their vigorous girth growth can force apart loose building structures.
-It is therefore recommended not to use such plants on walls at risk.
+The shoots of negatively phototropic plants can also grow into shutter boxes and vent holes, etc.. where their vigorous girth growth can force apart loose building structures.
+It is therefore recommended not to use such plants on vulnerable walls.

-Image 05: This freely mobile, long Wisteria shoot has found a dark crevice in the wall- cladding of a winter garden, into which it will grow and most likely force the plank off.
+Image 05: This freely moving, long wisteria shoot has found a dark crevice in the wall-cladding of a winter garden, into which it will grow and most likely force the plank off.
 It is therefore recommended to leave ample space between the trellis system and any walls at risk.
-Usually a distance of 0.5-1m is sufficient, for vigorous twiners allow 2m.
+Usually a distance of 0.5 - 1m is sufficient; for vigorous twiners, allow 2m.

-Image 06: This Boston Ivy is searching for gaps on a wooden roof gutter.
-It will probably grow into the gaps, grow aerial rootlets in-between the individual roof sheetings and eventually emerge on the roof (DG 02).
-It has been observed for example on an unrefurbished old villa how a Virginia Creeper (P. quinquefolia) found its way from below through the crumbly paving slab of a balcony only to emerge at the top of the balcony floor.
+Image 06: This Boston ivy is searching for gaps on a wooden roof eave (gutter).
+It will probably grow into the gaps, grow aerial rootlets in-between the individual roof sheetings, and eventually emerge on the roof again (DG 02).
+It has been observed, for example, on an unrefurbished old villa how a Virginia creeper (P. quinquefolia) found its way from below through the crumbly paving slab of a balcony, only to emerge at the top of the balcony floor.
 It just shows the incredible force with which these plants can push through obstacles.
-Many types of sealing sheets are at risk of being "grown through" and losing their sealing function, because specifically root-resistant roof sheetings are only specified in the case of roof greening projects.
+Many types of sealing sheets/strips are at risk of being "grown through" and losing their sealing function, because specifically root-resistant roof sheetings are only specified in the case of roof greening projects.